-Grandma's favorite old fashioned pudding recipes will help you to make homemade desserts that will taste every bit as good as hers.
+Grandma's old fashioned pudding recipes will help you to make traditional pudding desserts that will taste every bit as good as hers.

 Enjoy making delicious puddings that your friends and family will rave about — lip-smacking desserts you will be proud to serve anytime.

 Choose an old fashioned pudding recipe and treat yourself to an authentic dessert from the past.
 These were Grandma's favorites!

 You might even find one or two "sugar free puddings" in the collection, though in Grandma's day, few people ever gave a thought to their calorie intake.

 Take a moment and think of your favorite puddings: bread, chocolate, custard, corn, vanilla, rice, banana, plum, and we cannot forget the apple crisps and trifles.
 And that's just a few!

 Imagine!
 You will be able to make all these delicious comfort foods and proudly share them with your family and friends.

 Puddings are one of the oldest and most beloved desserts in the world.
 The origin of puddings can be traced back to man's distant past when crude pudding-like dishes were created by boiling available ingredients over open fires.
 These early puddings were mostly meat-based, but with the coming of refined sugar, cooks experimented with sweeter combinations of fruit and grains.

 By the time of Queen Elizabeth the First's reign (1558-1603), sweet puddings made from fine flour, sugar, fruits, nuts, and spices became popular.
 These sweet puddings were either baked in pans or boiled in a sheep's stomach or cloth "pudding bags."

 Queen Elizabeth herself enjoyed serving elaborate puddings at her royal banquets along with an abundance of rich-tasting fruit pies and marchpane (marzipan).
 In those early days, sweets or sweetmeats were considered essential parts of any banquet or feast.